Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Maroubra - North, placing the area among the bottom 25% of areas assessed nationally

 Maroubra - North has averaged approximately 22 new dwelling approvals annually over the past five financial years, totalling 112 homes.
-In the current financial year FY-26, 13 approvals have been recorded to date.
-On average, each new dwelling constructed between FY-21 and FY-25 accommodates about one new resident per year.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and allowing for population growth beyond current forecasts.
+As of FY-26, 13 approvals have been recorded.
+On average, one new resident per year is associated with each dwelling constructed between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
+The average construction value of new dwellings is $825,000, suggesting a focus on the premium segment.

 Frequently Asked Questions - Development